Importing Cinema 4D assets into the Unreal Editor

 Two different options are available for importing Cinema 4D files, which differ in terms of support for legacy cameras, lights and materials, for example, but also specifically in terms of support for animated characters, for example.
 On the introductory page to Cineware for Unreal you will find a table comparing the differences between the two importers.

-The older import method based on Datasmith, on the other hand, has advantages when it comes to supporting legacy elements in Cinema 4D scenes.
+The old import process based on Datasmith, on the other hand, has advantages when it comes to supporting legacy elements in Cinema 4D scenes.
 This refers, for example, to materials, lights and cameras that were still used by the older standard renderer of Cinema 4D.
 In addition, only Datasmith offers support for the Direct Link connection between Cinema 4D and the Unreal Editor.
 Changes to a scene on the Cinema 4D page can be synchronized even faster with the corresponding asset in the Unreal Content Browser.
 Finally, Cinema 4D object parameters can also be made accessible in the Unreal Editor via Datasmith in order to be able to make parametric changes to imported objects directly in the Unreal Editor.

 As you can see, both options have their advantages.
 For this reason, you can also decide from project to project which method you prefer for exchanging data or combine both methods.
 It is therefore possible to import only parts of a C4D project with Datasmith and other components via Interchange.